Generalized theta functions, projectively flat vector bundles and noncommutative tori: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper we used complex algebraic-geometric and noncommutative geometric techniques in order to understand and possibly enhance, at least in the classical case (i.e.\ on the complex field) the fascinating relationship between theta functions and Heisenberg groups.
-Our research is strongly motivated by condensed matter physics as well, which however was not explicitly addressed herein.
-Nevertheless, our results may be possibly applied to Quantum Hall Effect issues: for instance, the above developments illustrate the symmetry $\theta \leftrightarrow 1/\theta$ ultimately leading, in applications to the integral Quantum Hall Effect, to the duality occurring between Hofstadter's and Harper's regimes, see e.g.~\cite{Denittis}.
-Also, they may provide a clear-cut mathematical formulation of the important \emph{Laughlin gauge principle} for a toral configuration, see \ e.g.\ the comprehensive review~\cite{Hatsugai}.
+In this paper we used complex algebraic-geometric and noncommutative geometric techniques in order to understand and possibly enhance, at least in the classical case (i.e.\ on the complex field) the relationship between theta functions and Heisenberg groups.
+Our research is strongly motivated by the Quantum Hall Effect as well: the symmetry $\theta \leftrightarrow 1/\theta$ discussed in the paper may ultimately lead to an explanation of the duality occurring between Hofstadter's and Harper's regimes, see e.g.~\cite{Denittis}.
+Also, our results may help in providing a clear-cut mathematical formulation of the important \emph{Laughlin gauge principle} for a toral configuration, see \ e.g.\ the comprehensive review~\cite{Hatsugai}.
 Finally, instances of the vector bundles dealt with in the present paper also appear in the works~\cite{DN-L, Denittis}, devoted to a far reaching generalization of the TKNN equations.
 These questions will be possibly tackled elsewhere.